Pomp and (unprecedented) circumstance

-If it were any other year, students, parents, grandparents and anyone else going to Milton High School’s graduation on Sunday would have had one question: What’s the weather going to be like on Sunday?
+If it were any other year, students, parents, grandparents and anyone else going to Milton High School’s graduation would have had one question: What’s the weather going to be like?

 When it’s not raining, the graduation ceremony is held outside.
-Last year it was sunny and warm.
-An estimated 3,000 people attended.
+Last year when it was sunny and warm, an estimated 3,000 people attended.

-When it is raining, the ceremony takes place in the gym.
-Each graduate is given four tickets for seating on chairs or in the bleachers.
-Open seating is in the balconies and in the auditorium.

 “With my luck, it will be a 100% year,” said Principal Jeremy Bilhorn.
 “A 100% year is when it’s 100% rain or 100% not, and the decision is easier.”

-With a new HVAC system installed last summer as part of the pool project, the gymnasium now has air conditioning.

-Weather or temperature isn’t a worry for the graduation ceremony this year.
+With a virtual ceremony going online 2 p.m.
+Sunday at https://www.youtube.com/user/RedHawkMedia1, weather isn’t a worry.

-The decisions involved were a bit more complex: not only where but -- when and how -- with the governor issuing a Safer at Home order, extending the order, the Wisconsin Supreme Court striking down the order, Rock County issuing an order, then lifting its order.
+The decisions involved were a bit more complex: not only where but – when and how – with the governor issuing a Safer at Home order, extending the order, the Wisconsin Supreme Court striking down the order, then Rock County issuing an order and lifting its order.

-They looked at a drive-thru scenario, a parade, even a traditional ceremony not on school district property.
+The administrative team looked at a drive-thru scenario, a parade and even a traditional ceremony not on school district property.

-More than 30 parents contacted him about the graduation ceremony and those too were taken into account.
+More than 30 parents contacted the school about the graduation ceremony and Bilhorn said those comments too were taken into account.

 “Where we landed was a culmination of all those things,” he said.

-Students were given three options: 150 picked up their diploma and walked across the stage in the gymnasium, 92 got their diplomas in the mail, and 18 had their diplomas delivered to their homes.
+Students were given three options.
+Most popular was picking up their diploma and walking across the stage in the gymnasium – 150 students chose this option, 92 received their diplomas in the mail, and 18 had their diploma delivered to their homes.

-The temperature was 86 degrees on May 26 when Bilhorn and Associate Principal Tara Huber delivered diplomas.
-They drove “Clifford, the big red van.”
+Bilhorn and Associate Principal Tara Huber drove “Clifford, the big red van” (the school district van with Milton’s colors, red and black) to students’ homes.

 Some families did not feel comfortable coming to the high school or they wanted to have more than their parents present when they received their diploma.